spaceelephant/SESlideTableViewCell/README.md

 ## Features
 * Portable.
 Made up with only one header and one source file.
 * Indicator that shows which way you can swipe.
-* Ready for iOS 8.
+* Compatible with iOS 7 - 9.
 * Supports Swift language.

 ## Requirements